 Lack of notarization

 Some states require notarization of your prenup in order to be valid.
 Some states do not.
-If you live in a state that requires notarization of your prenup, and you don’t do it, you will likely have yourself an invalid prenup.
+If you live in a state that strictly requires notarization of your prenup, and you don’t do it, you will likely have yourself an invalid prenup.
 Even if you live in a state that doesn’t require notarization, it doesn’t hurt to get it done, just in case.

 No independent counsel

-Do I need a lawyer to create a valid prenup” is a question we get a lot.
+“Do I need a lawyer to create a valid prenup?” is a question we get a lot.
 Having legal advice or legal representation is not required in every state.
-That is to say, in some states, you do not need a lawyer to create a valid prenup.
-On the flip side, in some states, you may need a lawyer to create a valid prenup.
+That is to say, in most states, you do not need a lawyer to create a valid prenup.
+On the flip side, in a few states, you may need a lawyer to create a valid prenup in certain situations.
 Let’s look at an example.
 In California, generally, you do not need a lawyer to make a valid prenup; however, if you alter spousal support in the prenup in any way, then you will need a lawyer.
 So, let’s say you get a prenup that completely eliminates spousal support for each spouse, and neither of you gets a lawyer.
 That prenup is most likely going to be declared invalid.

 Not enough time before the wedding

 Picture this: you are getting ready in the bridal suite, champagne is flowing, all of your family flies in to see you get married, and the energy is high.
 Right before putting on the gown, you get a knock at the door.
 It’s your soon-to-be spouse holding a stack of papers.
 It’s a prenup.
-He hands it to you and tells you to sign it…you hesitate at first but reluctantly sign.
+He hands it to you and tells you to sign it…you hesitate at first, but reluctantly sign.
 Crazy right?!
 Well, you’d be surprised how often this happens, and it is a big NO-NO. Signing the prenup too close to the wedding day can be a fast-track way to invalidate your prenup.

 In most states, it’s probably not enough (by itself) to get the prenup thrown out, but it certainly supports a claim that the prenup is invalid.
-In other states, like New Hampshire, there are more strict requirements.
+In other states, like New Hampshire, there are stricter requirements.
 A New Hampshire prenup is required to be presented 30 days before the wedding, or it will typically be considered invalid.

 Another example is the California 7-day rule, which requires at least seven calendar days between the time the prenup in its final form is presented and when it’s signed by the parties.
 So, if you’re in California and thinking of getting a prenup with just six days ’til wedding day, you won’t be able to create a valid prenup.
 In other words, violating California’s 7-day rule will land you with an invalid prenup.